How to Become a WordPress Developer in 2023

 Currently, creating a responsive WordPress theme is the trend among developers.
 With the fluid workflows of grid systems, image use, and CSS media queries, WordPress sites with responsive themes will look good on any device, including mobile phones, tablets, monitors, or large screens.

 You can create themes from scratch or use starter themes such as OceanWP, Divi, and Astra.
 They are basically “blank canvases” or themes with minimal layouts and basic elements that you can improvise and develop.

 Right now, there are more than 54,000 plugins on the WordPress directory.
 It’s the most sought-after and used WordPress feature.
-Take the advantage to contribute to the pool as well.

-PHP hooks are used heavily on creating a plugin.
+PHP hooks are used heavily when creating a plugin.
 It’s the technique that allows an application to run a function or class automatically.
 There are two types of hooks — action and filter.
 You’ll need to master both of them to create a working plugin.